-The eDonkey file-sharing service [8] belongs to the class of hybrid P2P architectures comprising two applications: the eDonkey client and the eDonkey server4.
+The eDonkey file-sharing service [1] belongs to the class of hybrid P2P architectures comprising two components: the eDonkey client and the eDonkey server3.
 The eDonkey client is used to share and download files.
 The eDonkey server operates as an index server for file locations and distributes addresses of other servers to clients.
 The consuming client may operate in a multiple source download mode, i.e. it issues two or more requests in parallel to different providing clients.
 The uploading client keeps the outstanding requests in a list of current downloading requests.
 Then, the user data is transmitted in several parallel TCP connections from the uploading peers to the requesting peer.
 The upload management of a peer maintains an upload queue which consists of two lists, the waiting list and the uploading list.
 The uploading list holds the exchange requests which are currently served.
 Each served request gets typically an equal share of the upload capacity which may be restricted to a given limit.
 A download request is served as soon as it obtains an upload slot, i.e. it moves from the waiting list to the uploading list.
 The complex scoring mechanism of eDonkey decides which request is served next.
-One important factor of the scoring system is the "high ID/low ID" mechanism to ensure fairness for peers before or behind a NAT or a firewall.
+One important factor of the scoring system is the "high ID/low ID"4 mechanism to ensure fairness for peers before or behind a NAT or a firewall.
 A high ID increases the score whereas a low ID reduces it.
-A peer gets a low ID if the peer is located behind a firewall or a NAT since other peers can't initiate new connections to this peer.
-This results in
+A peer gets a low ID if it located behind a firewall or a NAT since other peers cannot initiate new connections to this peer.
+This results in an unfair behavior as the peer does not answer file requests and thus does not share its content.